pmitros/cpsd-lottery/docs/schools/grahamandparks.md

 ## General

+Graham and Parks is perhaps the most famous elementary school in the system.
+It was founded in 1972 as an alternative, progressive school.
+It was one of the most successful progressive schools in the nation, and much of its genesis is described in the book [Making an Extraordinary School: The Work of Ordinary People](https://books.google.com/books?id=pRaaGNcrvaIC).
+It was the first magnet school in the district, affirmatively bringing in kids from all parts of Cambridge, all ethnicities, and all socioeconomic brackets.
+The school was run by a council of parents and teachers (the principal had one vote, just like everybody else).
+Learning was personalized to the interest of individual students.
+It rejected standardization, and focused on educating the entire student to act as a good member of the community.

+The school district underwent [a standardization effort](http://www.nonpartisaneducation.org/Review/Testimonials/v10n2.htm) in the early 2000's, so only some aspects of the founding model remain.

 ### What do most parents say they like the most about Graham and Parks?

 * It's a good school community.
 That's not unique to our school by any means, but it's a very welcoming community.
 Families are warm, inviting, and eager to get to know other families and be helpful.